frappe/frappe_docs/frappe_docs/www/docs/user/en/api/query-builder.md

 ### Special functions

-One such fucntion is [Match Against](https://mariadb.com/kb/en/match-against/).
+One such function is [Match Against](https://mariadb.com/kb/en/match-against/).
 It's different because it has a chained against argument.
-To implement something like this you need to inherit from pypika's `DistinctOptionFunction` class.
+To implement something like this you need to inherit from PyPika's `DistinctOptionFunction` class.

 The current MATCH class looks something like